lerastromtsova/Malicious-Bot-Detection/README.md

 - [x] All dependencies and their exact versions are documented in the requirements.txt file.
 - [x] The code runs in a [Docker](https://hub.docker.com/_/python/) container.

-### Repeatable
-- [ ] The code should be covered by tests ensuring stable repeatable results.
-[Hypothesis](https://hypothesis.readthedocs.io/en/latest/quickstart.html) will be used.
-- [ ] The tests should be integrated into the CI pipeline.
-The CI pipeline is run by [Github Actions](https://docs.github.com/en/actions).

 ### Reproducible
 - [x] All the data and code used in this project should be placed in this repository for easy future distribution.

 ### Reusable
 - [ ] The code should contain sufficient comments and documentation in order to be reusable.
-[Docstring](https://peps.python.org/pep-0257/) and [Sphinx](https://www.sphinx-doc.org/en/master/) are used to generate the documentation.
 - [x] Type hinting is to be used throughout the code for clarity.

 ### Replicable
-1. A clear description of the algorithms used should be publicly available.
+- [ ] A clear description of the algorithms used should be publicly available.

 ## Flowchart
 ```mermaid